Index

 The Hull Picture

 National estimates for Hull are conflicting depending on the survey.
-The Health Survey for England reports around 20% of secondary school pupils eat 5-A-DAY in England, but the Active Lives Survey reports that 52% of 15 year olds in England eat 5-A-DAY in 2014/15 and their estimate for Hull was 44%.
-The differences in the two national surveys are likely associated with the differences in the questions and the interpretation of what constitutes a portion of fruit and vegetables.
+The Health Survey for England reported that around 20% of secondary school pupils in 2022 ate 5-A-DAY in England, but the Active Lives Survey reported that 52% of 15 year olds in England ate 5-A-DAY in 2014/15 and their estimate for Hull was 44%.
+The differences in the two national surveys are likely associated with the differences in the questions (with the Health survey for England using a very detailed set of questions) and the interpretation of what constitutes a portion of fruit and vegetables.
 The Active Lives Survey is reported within the Office for Health Improvement & Disparities’ Fingertips.

 Compared with benchmark